priyanshuv-raw/QRCode_Generator_Project/README.md

 # QRCode_Generator_Project
 Created a QR Code generator using qrcode library in python using CUI

+**How to use it?**
+1 - Clone or fork my repository
+2 - Install Python
+3 - Run code.py file

 Code Space
 <img width="1440" alt="Screenshot 2023-04-02 at 10 42 00 AM (2)" src="https://user-images.githubusercontent.com/102889190/229332764-25bcbe5b-1b01-4a59-a182-87c66eb68ed3.png">